In today’s fast-evolving globalised world, it is important to analyse both present challenges and those issues poised to become future challenges.

 We focus mainly on research and publications.
 We also foster events and discussions in order to bring together relevant actors from a variety of fields, encouraging them to generate new ideas.

-- Head of Geopolitics and Global Futures
+- Director of the Geopolitics and Global Futures Department

 - Geopolitics and Global Futures team